matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

 #### `m.key.verification.start`

-Alice's device tells Bob's device that the keys are verified.
-The request is MAC'ed using the verification algorithm and verification key from the QR code.
+Alice's device tells Bob's device that the QR code has been scanned.

 message contents: